Diffusion Beats Autoregressive in Data-Constrained Settings: Introduction

 To resolve this ambiguity, we systematically study masked diffusion models in data-constrained settings, where repeated training on limited data is the norm rather than the exception.
 We find that under such regimes, diffusion models substantially outperform autoregressive models across a variety of data scales and compute budgets.
 We train hundreds of models spanning multiple orders of magnitude in model size, data quantity, and number of training epochs to fit scaling laws for diffusion models in the data-constrained setting.
 We summarize some of our key findings below.

 \begin{enumerate} \item \textbf{Diffusion models surpass autoregressive models given sufficient compute.} Across a wide range of unique token budgets, we observe a consistent trend: autoregressive models initially outperform diffusion models at low compute, but quickly saturate.
 Beyond a critical compute threshold, diffusion models continue improving and ultimately achieve better performance (Section~\ref{sec:flops}) \item \textbf{Diffusion models benefit far more from repeated data.} Prior work~\citep{muennighoff2023scaling} showed that repeating the dataset up to 4 epochs is nearly as effective as using fresh data for autoregressive models.
 In contrast, we find that diffusion models can be trained on repeated data for up to \textbf{100 epochs}, while having repeated data almost as effective as fresh data (Section \ref{sec:fitting}). \item \textbf{Diffusion models have a much higher effective epoch count.} Muennighoff \etal~\cite{muennighoff2023scaling} fit scaling laws for AR models in data-constrainted settings and define \( R_D^* \) as a learned constant that characterizes the number of epochs after which training more epochs results in significantly diminished returns.
 For autoregressive models, they estimate \( R_D^* \approx 15 \) .
 In contrast, we find \( R_D^* \approx 500 \) for diffusion models, suggesting they can benefit from repeated data over far more epochs without major degradation (Section~\ref{sec:fitting}). \item \textbf{Critical compute point follows a power law with dataset size.} We find that the amount of compute required for diffusion models to outperform autoregressive models—the critical compute point—scales as a power law with the number of unique tokens.
-This yields a closed-form expression that predicts when diffusion becomes the favorable modeling choice for any given dataset size (Section~\ref{sec:when-diffusion}). \item \textbf{Diffusion models yield better downstream performance.} We find the above benefits extend beyond validation loss: the best diffusion model trained in data-constrained settings consistently outperform the best autoregressive model on a range of downstream language tasks (Section~\ref{sec:downstream}).
+This yields a closed-form expression that predicts when diffusion becomes the favorable modeling choice for any given dataset size (Section~\ref{sec:when-diffusion}). \item \textbf{Diffusion models yield better downstream performance.} We find the above benefits extend beyond validation loss: the best diffusion model trained in data-constrained settings consistently outperform the best autoregressive model on a range of downstream language tasks (Section~\ref{sec:downstream}). \item \textbf{Exposure to different token orderings helps explain diffusion’s sample efficiency.} By adding explicit data augmentations to AR training, we find that diffusion models’ advantage arises from their exposure to a diverse set of token orderings.
+Essentially, the randomized masking in diffusion’s objective serves as implicit data augmentation, allowing it to generalize beyond the fixed left-to-right factorization of AR models.
+(Section~\ref{sec:why})

 \end{enumerate}

 Through detailed scaling law analysis and downstream task evaluations, we demonstrate that diffusion models make significantly better use of repeated data, achieving lower validation loss and better generalization to downstream tasks.
 These results suggest that diffusion models may offer a compelling and underappreciated advantage in scenarios where data---not compute---is the primary bottleneck.